Rob Mechanic, Executive Director of the Institute for Accountable Care

 Dr. Mark Prather is a board-certified emergency physician who founded Dispatch Health in 2013.
 Last year, Dispatch Health provided on-demand home visits to nearly 100,000 patients in 10 major metropolitan areas.
-Rob Mechanic, Executive Director of the Institute for Accountable Care, recently interviewed him about his work.
+Rob Mechanic, Executive Director of the Institute for Accountable Care, recently interviewed him about his work for the Playbook.

 There’s also a growing body of clinical research showing that in-home care is safe and may actually be more efficacious for certain populations.
 We now have tools that make bringing hospital-level care to the home a reality, such as mobile laboratories, ultrasounds on an iPad, and remote patient monitoring.

 Q: If someone who is having a serious medical problem calls Dispatch Health instead of 911, what happens?